Rising-Stars-by-Sunshine/csecon206-Wanlin-FinalProject/README.md

 2. Provide page numbers when citing the book for definition and theorem.
 3. Embed the complied PDF in the spotlight part for an easy access of my overleaf content.

-### Final Poster
+### Final poster
 <img src="Final poster.png">

-### Final project Overleaf
+### Final project overleaf
-- Game Environment
-- Strategic plays
-- Equilibruim Evaluations: e.g. belief, strategy, and payoffs
-- oTree Experimental Code
+- The overleaf PDF is uploaded to the spotlight file.
+- The .zip file of overleaf is uploaded in the code file.

 ### Final project Google Colab
-- Posters
-- Figures
-- Slides
-- Presentations
-- Review articles
-- Media appearance
+- The code for the final project is uploaded in the code file.

 ### More about the Author
 - Self Intro